For What It’s Worth: Penny

 - Being penny wise is bad only if you’re pound foolish.

 For the most part, though, pennies suffer from bad press dating back hundreds of years.
 Consider gamblers of the 19th century complaining of low-stake card games as penny ante.
-A 49er gold-digging in California, when the copper content in pennies was higher, is said to have coined the expression “not worth a red cent.”
+A 49er gold-digger in California, when the copper content in pennies was higher, is said to have coined the expression “not worth a red cent.”
 There’s also the notion of a bad penny as an unwanted item that you can’t get rid of.

 Etymologists trace the word “penny” to at least the eighth century and figure it was derived from the German pfennig, a coin thought to be named from the Latin pannus, which was a cloth used for currency in the Dark Ages.